Marshall Bailey (Chairman) Appointed 1 April 2018.

 Helen Parker Appointed 1 July 2017.

-Helen is Deputy Chief Executive of Which?, Europe’s largest independent consumer organisation.
-She has held a number of roles with the consumer body, having previously been its Director of Policy, Editorial Director and Editor of Which?.
-Her non-executive experience includes having been a Director of the Fundraising Standards Board, which was then the regulator of UK charity fundraising.
-She has also served as a Council member of Consumers International, the world federation of consumer rights groups with 200 members around the globe.
+Until 2017, Helen was Deputy Chief Executive of Which?, Europe's largest independent consumer organisation.
+She also held a number of other senior roles at Which? during her career there, including being its Director of Policy, Editorial Director and Editor of Which?.
+Her current non-executive experience includes being a Committee Member of Healthwatch England, the independent consumer champion for users of health and social care.
+She also has previous non-executive experience as a Director of the Fundraising Standards Board, then the regulator of UK charity fundraising, and as a Council member of Consumers' International, the world federation of consumer rights groups with 200 member organisations in 100 countries.

 Mark Neale (Chief Executive) Appointed 4 May 2010.